Rainbow Ruby: Season 1

 The series is distributed as 52 single episodes and as 26 double feature episodes.
 The airings on Family Jr. in Canada are shown in the form of the latter.

 Season 2

 The series is distributed as 26 single episodes.
-The airings on RTV (Indonesia) in Indonesian are shown in the form of the latter.
+The airings on RTV in Indonesian are shown in the form of the latter.

 Release

 Rainbow Ruby was first showcased in the licensing market at MIPJunior 2015 in Cannes, France, as announced in September that year.
 At the market, the series was announced to be the first animated series to "support girls' and women's education in partnership with UNESCO".
 On March 12, 2016, at the 2016 Global Education Skills Forum held in United Arab Emirates, the UNESCO and the CJ Group (the parent of CJ E&M) signed a partnership agreement to use Rainbow Ruby: this agreement is a part of the Better Life for Girls campaign, which was launched in November 2014 by CJ E&M and UNESCO, and "a share of the sales from Rainbow Ruby character products will be contributed to UNESCO's global fund for promoting girls' right to education", according to UNESCO.

 DHX Media has the distribution rights of the series for Canada, United States and the EMEA regions except France.
 CPLG, a brand licensing agency which became a subsidiary of DHX Media in 2012, represents Rainbow Ruby worldwide except Asia and Latin America.
 Within Mainland China, all the related rights of the series are exercised by China Entertainment Corporation.

 At a business presentation to South Korean media held on February 28, 2017, CJ E&M announced that the series was sold to thirty broadcasters outside South Korea.
 Also, the company announced that it will have a multimedia campaign in South Korea involving the series.